-The project proposes the following
+The project proposes the following goals:

-- Product continuity by means of a completely new proposal. - Improving competitiveness compared to current products. - technological context of Industry
+- -Product continuity by means of a completely new proposal. - -Improving competitiveness compared to current products. - -Control system within the technological context of Industry 4.0.

 A modular, scalable and global product will be generated based on this need, which will serve not only as an electrical control system, but also as a specialised control system for photovoltaics, green hydrogen, industry and electrical substations.